Hacker Perspective: Telephony (basic information)

 - a simpler methodology than ISDN where analog and digital signals are just thrown together.

-- A low-pass filter directs anything below 4k-Hz to the voice circuit; a high-pass filter directs anything above 8k-Hz
+- A low-pass filter directs anything below 4k-Hz to the voice circuit; a high-pass filter directs anything above 8k-Hz to the data circuit

 - digital modulation schemes: